CACILTD/forecaster/user-guide/Data/Data-Columns.md

-Once you have given your new column a name, you will need to start the formula by clicking on \< Expression Builder… />.
+Once you have given your new column a name, you will need to start the formula by clicking on `< Expression Builder…>`.
 The required function can then be selected from the drop-down list in the image below.

  ![Functions](imgs/DataColumns_Functions.png)